ascillitoe/minimal-mistakes/_posts/2020-10-04-Exploring-the-design-of-a-temperature-probe-with-dimension-reduction.md

 3. Obtaining new "better" designs.
 4. Assessing sensitivity to manufacturing uncertainties.

-This post summarises our recent [ASME Turbo Expo 2020 paper](https://www.researchgate.net/publication/344362850_Design_Space_Exploration_of_Stagnation_Temperature_Probes_via_Dimension_Reduction), where we use Effective Quadratures to perform dimension reduction on the design space of a stagnation temperature probe used in aircraft jet engines.
+This post summarises our recent [ASME Turbo Expo 2020 paper](https://www.researchgate.net/publication/344362850_Design_Space_Exploration_of_Stagnation_Temperature_Probes_via_Dimension_Reduction), where we use *equadratures* to perform dimension reduction on the design space of a stagnation temperature probe used in aircraft jet engines.

 ## Part 1: Obtaining dimension reducing subspaces